 When the kids come home from school with their backpacks overflowing with paperwork- it's great if there is an organized homework space for them to unload it all, and a way to keep all of their supplies organized.
-Here's how I created an organized homework space in the kitchen for my large family!
+In my quest to get organized– here's how I created an organized homework space in my kitchen!

 I spent a few hours recently re-working our kitchen desk area to make sure that we had a place for everything and a system to keep it all organized.
 Here's how I did it:

 How to Create an Organized Homework Space:

 1. Dedicate Some Counter Space for Unloading and Staging